OpenEvalProject/evals/manuscripts/elife-38278/v2/manuscript.md

 ## Abstract

-10.7554/eLife.38278.001 Barriers to microbial migrations can lead adaptive radiations and increased endemism.
+Barriers to microbial migrations can lead adaptive radiations and increased endemism.
 We propose that extreme unbalanced nutrient stoichiometry of essential nutrients can be a barrier to microbial immigration over geological timescales.
 At the oasis in the Cuatro Ciénegas Basin in Mexico, nutrient stoichiometric proportions are skewed given the low phosphorus availability in the ecosystem.
-We show that this endangered oasis can be a model for a lost world .
+We show that this endangered oasis can be a model for a lost world.
 The ancient niche of extreme unbalanced nutrient stoichiometry favoured survival of ancestral microorganisms.
 This extreme nutrient imbalance persisted due to environmental stability and low extinction rates, generating a diverse and unique bacterial community.
 Several endemic clades of Bacillus invaded the Cuatro Cienegas region in two geological times, the late Precambrian and the Jurassic.
-Other lineages of Bacillus , Clostridium and Bacteroidetes migrated into the basin in isolated events.
+Other lineages of Bacillus, Clostridium and Bacteroidetes migrated into the basin in isolated events.
 Cuatro Ciénegas Basin conservation is vital to the understanding of early evolutionary and ecological processes.

 ## Introduction